aggarwalpiush/bravespace/README.md

 # Bravespace

-It is curation and annotation tool for designing better hate-meme detection systems.
+It is interpretable hate-meme detection systems based curation and annotation tool for designing better hate-meme detection systems.
 It solve following crucial problems:

 - Filteration of potential hatememe using interpretable hate-meme detection system.
 - Speedify the curation and further categories annotation generation to fine-tune existing hate-meme detection.